 Instead, you can empower and enable your decision makers like Business Analysts and users to do much of the basic analysis themselves.

 Enterprises recognize this and are setting up data literacy initiatives to enable citizen data analysts and scientists.

 Skills gap to address in enabling business analysts and users to do self-service BI

 If we go back to our three steps, the gaps are steps 1 and 2.
 Business Analysts and users know their business; they know how to understand trends and find insights.
 After all, they do it from canned reports and Excel all day.
 The skill gap to address is Discovery and Prep.
 Training them on Self-Service BI Tools is a vital part of upskilling them.
 However, just teaching them on how to use Tableau is not going to address the whole problem.

 Why Self-Service BI Tools like Tableau, and Power BI are by themselves are not enough

-Because tools like Tableau and Power BI assume the user knows what data to pull, how to write SQL to join, and what transformations to apply.
-But business analysts don’t know this and don’t have those skills.
-So we haven’t addressed that gap yet.
+Tools like Tableau and Power BI assume the user knows what data to pull, how to write SQL to join, and what transformations to apply.
+But business analysts don’t know this and don’t have those skills, therefore – we haven’t addressed that gap yet.

 How does the right Data Catalog integrated with Self-Service BI tools enable BI Self-Service for business users?

 A typical Data Catalog enables a centralized enriched inventory of data across the enterprise by collecting and allowing metadata enrichment.
 This information is then available through Search.
-A superior Data Catalog like DvSum Agile Data Catalog (hyperlink to product page) also brings these additional capabilities.
+An agile Data Catalog like DvSum ADC also brings these additional capabilities.